Belt homers twice, Giants top Rockies to boost NL West lead - NewsBreak

 Belt homers twice, Giants top Rockies to boost NL West lead

-DENVER -- Brandon Belt wasn't thinking too deep about his team's looming home run record.
+DENVER (AP) — Brandon Belt wasn’t thinking too deep about his team’s looming home run record.

 Instead, he just went deep — twice.